Approved by

 This blog was written by MIRI, a musician and member of the Speakers Collective.

 Worried about your exam results?
-Good Thinking provides some practical tips to help teenagers across London.
+Good Thinking provides some practical tips to help teenagers across London before, during and after results day.

 A guest blog by the Black Students Mental Health Project at London South Bank University (LSBU).
 In this blog, third year student Michael shares his experience of starting university as a Black Queer student and some of the ways he looks after his mental health and wellbeing.